-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment March 23 Announced purchase of PHP 300 billion in government securities under repurchase • • that the maximum reserve deficiency of the BSFI shall be 200 basis points above the reserve requirement.
-Relaxed notification requirements related to changes in banking hours.
-A bank need not inform the BSP of changes in its banking hours, as required under Section 108 of the MORB, during the enhanced community quarantine period.
-Relaxed notification requirements on the temporary closure of bank branch/branch-lite units and BSFI offices/service units Extended the period of compliance with BSP supervisory requirements. • March 24 agreement, for 6 months.
-Cut RRR by 200 basis points, and Monetary Board authorized BSP governor to cut another 200 basis points by the end of 2020. • • • • March 25 01 2020.
-1. 1.
-Extended the lockdown to April 30, 2020.
-March 27 • • • Provided operational relief measures for foreign exchange transactions under the Manual of Regulations on Foreign Exchange Transactions.
-Date in the include with the April 30, 2020.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance March 23 Announced purchase of PHP 300 billion in government securities under repurchase • • that the maximum reserve deficiency of BSFI shall be 200 basis points above the reserve requirement.
+Relaxed notification requirements relate changes in banking hours.
+A bank need inform the BSP of changes in its banking hours, as required under Section 108 of MORB, during the enhanced community quarantine period.
+Relaxed notification requirements on the temporary closure of bank branch/branc lite units and BSFI offices/service units Extended the period of compliance with BSP supervisory requirements.
+March 24 agreement, for 6 months.
+Cut RRR by 200 basis points, and Monetary Board authorized BSP governor to cut another 200 basis points by the end of 2020. • • • March 25 • • • • March 27 • • • Provided operational relief measures for foreign exchange transactions under the Manual of Regulations on Foreign Exchange Transactions.
 March 28 Delivered initial USD 3 million grant for the state purchase of medical supplies for health workers.
 [The ADB has]: approved an emergency grant of USD 5 million to leverage private-sector donations for a food distribution program that will be implemented as early as next week to benefit Luzon's poorest households. coordinated with PDOF and PDOH for the speedy implementation of a USD 100 million emergency project loan to quickly set up additional healthcare facilities and procure much-needed equipment, such as medical ventilators and protective gear for the Philippines' frontline health givers, committed to accelerate the approval of a USD 1.0 billion quick budget support loan through the proposed new COVID-19 Pandemic Response Option under the Counter Cyclical Support Facility. provided additional support for the Philippines' Pantawid Pamilya Pilipino Program (4Ps) through USD 150-million financing under the ongoing Social Protection Support Project. accelerated, the approval of its USD 500 million project loan for the Expanded Social Assistance Project to support the 4Ps program. worked on a USD 500 million Contingent Disaster Facility to expand its coverage to health emergencies.